YaroslavaMalaya/ClientServer1/README.md

 ## Server Side
 Implementation\
+The server uses threads to handle multiple client connections at the same time.
+Each client connection is managed by a separate thread.
 Socket Creation: Uses socket(AF_INET, SOCK_STREAM, 0) for TCP socket.\
 Binding: Binds the socket to the specified port with bind().\
 Listening: Listens for connections using listen().\
-Accepting Connections: Accepts client connections with accept().\
+Accepting Connections: Accepts client connections with accept() (in the while for each client).\
 Command Processing: Parses commands received from the client and calls the appropriate function (getCommand, listCommand, etc.).\
 File System Operations: Handles file operations using std::__fs::filesystem.\
 Response Sending: Sends responses back to the client using send().
+Here clientSocket should be provided, so the server knows in which client send the message.\
+Mutexes: Uses to ensure that when one thread is using a shared resource (<cout> in the application), other threads are prevented from accessing the same resource at the same time.
+This avoids data corruption.

 ## Client Side
 Implementation\
+At first, client should enter their name.
+This name is then used by the server to determine the corresponding client directory for file operations. \
 Socket Creation: Uses socket(AF_INET, SOCK_STREAM, 0) for TCP socket.\
 Connection: Connects to the server using connect().\
 Command Input: Takes user input for commands and sends them to the server using send().\